Asabeneh/30-Days-Of-JavaScript/08_Day_Objects/08_day_objects.md

 ### Exercises: Level 2

 1. Find the person who has many skills in the users object.
-1. Count logged in users,count users having greater than equal to 50 points from the following object.
+1. Count logged in users, count users having greater than equal to 50 points from the following object.

    ````js
    const users = {